-- 31. The Permanent Working Group on Fleet Capacity should recommend to the IATTC measures for addressing matters related to the EPO Plan, including adjustments as appropriate, and should review annually the entry of new vessels to the fleet targeting species covered by the Convention.
-The entry of new vessels should be governed by the following considerations: - a.
-[No transfer of vessels to the jurisdiction of another Participant should be allowed without the express consent and formal authorization of both Participants, and should be subject to any relevant Commission resolutions.] - b.
-A system to deal with new vessels (defined as those not included in the Regional Vessel Register) entering the fleet targeting species covered by the Convention should be developed.
-The system should include rules to address how vessels not currently participating in the fishery targeting species covered by the Convention might do so in the future, the replacement of lost or retired vessels. - c.
-[A Flag State should consider making its decision to register a fishing vessel conditional upon its being prepared to provide to the vessel an authorization to fish in waters under its jurisdiction, or on the high seas, or conditional upon an authorization to fish being issued by a coastal State to the vessel when it is under the control of that flag State.] - 32.
+- 31. The Permanent Working Group on Fleet Capacity should recommend to the IATTC measures for addressing matters related to the EPO Plan, including adjustments as appropriate, and should review annually the entry of new vessels to the EPO tuna fleet.
+The entry of new vessels shall should be governed by the following considerations: - a.
+No transfer of vessels to the jurisdiction of another Participant shall should be allowed without the express consent and formal authorization of both Participants, and shall should be subject to any relevant Commission resolutions. - b.
+A system to deal with new vessels (defined as those not included in the Regional Vessel Register) entering the EPO tuna fishing fleet shall-should be developed.
+The system shall-should include rules to address how vessels not currently participating in the tuna fishery in the EPO might do so in the future, the replacement of lost or retired vessels, and the loss of capacity due to non-utilization. - 32.
 Participants should provide the Director, in a timely manner and in accordance with Commission resolutions, all the information regarding their flag vessels necessary for the proper maintenance of the Register.